EU member state business advisories on Israeli settlements

 Czech Republic

-As a result of the above, the European Union and its member states are raising European citizens’ and businesses’ awareness of the risks related to economic and financial activities in the settlements.
-Financial transactions, investments, purchases, procurements as well as other economic activities (including in services like tourism) in Israeli settlements or benefiting Israeli settlements, entail legal and economic risks stemming from the fact that the Israeli settlements, according to international law, are built on occupied land and are not recognised as a legitimate part of Israel’s territory.
+As a result of the above, the EU and its member states are raising European citizens’ and businesses’ awareness of the risks related to economic and financial activities in the settlements.
+Financial transactions, investments, purchases, procurements as well as other economic activities (including in services like tourism) in Israeli settlements or benefitting Israeli settlements, entail legal and economic risks stemming from the fact that the Israeli settlements, according to international law, are built on occupied land, and are not recognised as a legitimate part of Israel’s territory.
 This may result in disputed titles to land, water, mineral or other natural resources purchased or invested in.

 Possible violations of international humanitarian law and human rights law should also be borne in mind.